RetroDECK/ES-DE/INSTALL.md

 ## Development Environment

 EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and GCC (MinGW) on Windows.
-I may try to get Clang/LLVM working on Windows as well.

-There are more details regarding compilers later in this document.

 Any code editor can be used of course, but I recommend [VSCode](https://code.visualstudio.com).

 ## Building on Unix

-The code has a few dependencies.
+The code has some dependencies.
 For building, you'll need CMake and development packages for cURL, FreeImage, FreeType, libVLC, pugixml, SDL2 and RapidJSON.

 **Installing dependencies:**